 - Support for usage of anonymous SUCI if the construction of SUCI as described in clause 6.12 of TS 33.501 [2] cannot be used and if the employed EAP method supports privacy.

+- Support for SNPN Id (PLMN Id and NID) carried in NAI

+- Support for credential holder using AAA server for primary authentication, as specified in clause I.2.2.2 of TS 33.501 [4].

+- Support for Credentials Holder using AUSF and UDM for primary authentication, as specified in clause I.2.4 of TS 33.501 [4].

-- Support for SNPN Id (PLMN Id and NID) carried in NAIEditor’s Note: Conclusions regarding the issue of key derivation for non-NAS capable devices shall be aligned with outcome of study in TR 33.887 and are FFS.
+Editor’s Note: Conclusions regarding the issue of key derivation for non-NAS capable devices shall be aligned with outcome of study in TR 33.887 and are FFS.

 Editor’s Note: Further conclusions are FFS.